FertigLab/J1798_trial_paper/README.md

 # How to run

-Open the R enviroment and run the following line:
+Open the R environment and run the following line:

 ```
 source('runRmd.r')
 ```
-The code was tested on Windows 10 Pro with 32.0 GB RAM and the 2.81 GHz processor.
+The code was tested on Windows 10 Pro with 32.0 GB RAM and a 2.81 GHz processor.
 If all required packages are installed, the runtime of the script is about 10 minutes.
-The script was test in R version 4.3.2 and the following packages:
+The script was tested in R version 4.3.2 and the following packages:
 ```
 ## R version 4.3.2 (2023-10-31 ucrt)
 ## Platform: x86_64-w64-mingw32/x64 (64-bit)